mikebochenek/learning/blog/_posts/2023-05-03-random-musings.markdown

 On the engineering side, I was just thinking that it would be nice
 - To use python/spyder correctly: only re-run changed code / cells
 - Winning some swisscom bounties would be cool
--Spend more time reading DSM code or trying spring boot (I’ve been thinking about this for ages now!)
+- Spend more time reading DSM code or trying spring boot (I’ve been thinking about this for ages now!)

 I am very happy that we were able to book most of the Italy trip itineraries yesterday very painlessly.
 Maybe the preparation helped, or maybe we are both tired of the various negotiations.
 One of the nicest things so far is that it may not turn out to be very expensive after all.